Freixo88/PowerBI-Portfolio/README.md

+# **Power BI Learning Journey & Projects**

 Welcome to my Power BI portfolio!
-Here, you'll find a collection of projects that showcase my growing expertise in data visualization, analysis, and business intelligence using Power BI.
-Through hands-on experience and continuous learning, I have developed skills in data modeling, DAX calculations, and interactive dashboard design.
+This repository contains projects that demonstrate my skills and growth in data visualization, data analysis, and business intelligence using Power BI.

-My goal is to transform raw data into meaningful insights that drive informed decision-making.
-This portfolio reflects my commitment to mastering Power BI and applying it to solve real-world problems across different datasets and industries.
+Throughout my learning journey, I have focused on data modeling, creating interactive dashboards, and mastering DAX formulas to extract meaningful insights from data.
+These projects showcase practical applications of Power BI to solve real-world problems and support data-driven decision making.

-Feel free to explore my projects and connect if you'd like to discuss data, visualization, or collaboration opportunities!
+Feel free to explore the projects and reach out if you want to connect or discuss data and visualization!